 The Current Vacancies on the Florida Supreme Court

-The judges appointed to the supreme court serve six year terms.
-After which, the judges must appear on the ballot during the general election.
+The judges appointed to the supreme court to serve six-year terms.
+After this, the judges must appear on the ballot during the general election.
 Judges cannot serve beyond 70 years of age and are need to be admitted to practice law in the State of Florida for at least 10 years before their appointment.
 If a judge turns 70 more than halfway through their term, they may continue to serve out the rest of their term.

-According to the above stated rules, the current siting Justices Barbara Pariente, Fred Lewis, and Peggy Quince must leave the bench on January 7.
-This is also the last day of the two term Florida Governor Rick Scott is in office.
+According to the above-stated rules, the current sitting Justices Barbara Pariente, Fred Lewis, and Peggy Quince must leave the bench on January 7.
+This is also the last day of the two-term Florida Governor Rick Scott is in office.
 Therefore, the Supreme Court recently contemplated the issue: who has the authority to appoint the next supreme court justices?
 Rick Scott or the next Florida Governor?